 Bureau for the Middle East

-Samy El-Shall serves as a senior science advisor in the Bureau for the Middle East, Middle East Regional Cooperation (MERC) Program.
+Dr. Samy El-Shall served as a senior science advisor in the Bureau for the Middle East, Middle East Regional Cooperation (MERC) Program.
 The program promotes cooperation between Arab and Israeli technical communities through joint Arab-Israeli research projects to solve common development problems.
-Samy is focusing on enhancing and expanding joint Arab-Israeli research activities through rigorous peer-reviewed projects and building technical capacity in Arab countries by providing training and equipment through the MERC projects.
+Samy focused on enhancing and expanding joint Arab-Israeli research activities through rigorous peer-reviewed projects and building technical capacity in Arab countries by providing training and equipment through the MERC projects.
 He conducted site project reviews in Israel, Jordan and Egypt to improve collaborative research opportunities across borders and enhance implementation of research results.
-He is also working on creating new initiatives for young investigators in order to catalyze the next generation of Arab-Israeli research cooperation.
+He also worked on creating new initiatives for young investigators in order to catalyze the next generation of Arab-Israeli research cooperation.
 This will contribute to development and improving the quality of life in the region, and is also expected to create long-term sustainable collaborations between Arab and Israeli scientists.